lbovet/vertx-redisques/README.md

 Safe Distribution
 -----------------

 There is no single point of control/failure.
-Just create many instances of RedisQUesVerticle, they will work together.
+Just create many instances of RedisQuesVerticle, they will work together.
 If an instance dies, its queues will be took-over by other instances.

 Dependencies